metagraf/neo4j-table-data/README.rst

 neo4j-table-data
 ================

-neo4j-table-data is a python application to import structured table data into a neo4j database.
+An application written in python to import structured table data into a neo4j database.

 Prerequisites
 -------------